solana-labs/solana/docs/src/terminology.md

 The time, i.e. number of [slots](terminology.md#slot), for which a [leader schedule](terminology.md#leader-schedule) is valid.

-## fake storage proof

-A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.

 ## fee account

 The fee account in the transaction is the account pays for the cost of including the transaction in the ledger.
 This is the first account in the transaction.
 This account must be declared as Read-Write (writable) in the transaction since paying for the transaction reduces the account balance.